My Story

 October 23rd, 2021: New York, NY

 It hit me only one week after.
-It was so easy.
-It was brilliant.
-It was my new distraction from the climactic pain that I had been feeling since my sophomore year of high school.
 My subconscious knew what it was doing when it began to feed me the idea of restricting my food intake.
 It was a form of punishment for not being enough, yet it would also give me a sense of accomplishment.
-It would give me what I had convinced myself of all of my life, which is that humans will truly love and feel attracted to me if I’m thin, curvy, and sexually compliant.
-This is what will help me maintain the body they all loved.
 I looked at the girls from my high school who seemed so desired by guys or would hit 900+ likes on their post, and I decided that I was going to be okay if I looked like them.
-Remember how fulfilled you felt when you looked like that?
 People were going to like me.
 I was going to like me.
 Everything was going to be okay.

 May 21st, 2022: Trip Home

 I returned in late July 2022 to New York for the beginning of my sophomore year.
-I was now living in an apartment with a roommate, who I didn't know very well, on the Upper East Side.
-My body hadn't changed much on 1,300 calories a day.
-Do I have leptin resistance?
-I convinced my mom to let me see a nutritionist.
-She is going to give me the perfect plan for the perfect body.
-I dropped her after receiving my meal plan, which was very much over 1,300 calories a day.
+I was now living in an apartment with a roommate on the Upper East Side.
+My body hadn't changed much on 1,300 calories a day, and I convinced myself that I had leptin resistance.
+My mom funded counseling with a nutritionist, but I dropped her after receiving a meal plan that was well over 1,300 calories a day.

 July 25th, 2022: Levi's Times Square

-By October, I was eating 600 calories a day and had convinced my family to let me move to Brooklyn and into an apartment by myself.
+My body changed dramatically between July and August 2022.
+By October 2022, I was eating 600 calories a day and had convinced my family to let me move to Brooklyn into an apartment by myself.
 This was my disorders way of pulling me into severe isolation.
-I now had excuses to not go out with my friends or dinners.
+I now had excuses to not go out with my friends to dinners and get away with not eating.
 "It's a 50 minute subway ride, and I don't want to get back too late, I'm sorry!"

-I was getting thinner, and by Halloween 2022, I was satisfied.
+By Halloween 2022, I was satisfied.
 I dressed as the Black Swan, and practically cried in relief when I fit into an XS leotard and tutu.
-I held the confidence that I had held when I was a senior in high school, only I wasn't feeling anything.
+I held the illusion of confidence that I perceived of myself when I was a senior in high school, only I wasn't feeling anything.
 I had simply accomplished my job.
 I arrived to the party I was going to and was immediately pushed to the kitchen by my friends to grab drinks.
 Everything was going smoothly, but my mind was preoccupied with how many calories were in the drinks we were sipping on.
 By 12pm, I was ready to go home.
-It had been two hours and it was time for me to isolate.
+It had been two hours, and it was time for me to isolate.

 December 24th, 2023: Christmas Eve